 Better collaboration with your board means more engaged members and therefore better funding opportunities.
 Consider Boardable’s board portal an effective way to collaborate with your board members.
 Boardable centralizes all communication between you and your board: Find the best meeting times, securely store all of your documents, archive discussion threads, and more—all in one place.

-Try us out free for 30 days and see the difference in your board’s engagement.
+Try us out free and see the difference in your board’s engagement.